eclipse/packages/charts/hono/README.md

 numbers of IoT devices to a back end and interacting with them in a uniform way regardless of the device communication protocol.

-This repository contains a *chart* that can be used to install Hono to a Kubernets cluster using the [Helm package manager](https://helm.sh).
+This repository contains a *chart* that can be used to install Hono to a Kubernetes cluster using the [Helm package manager](https://helm.sh).

 ## Prerequisites